Back to Parquet Fitting

 Parquet Flooring in Commercial Settings

 Parquet is not the most common choice for commercial settings but it is not because it lacks durability or strength.
-Quite the opposite, in fact.
+Quite the opposite.
 Parquet flooring is used for basketball courts and many famous teams have a square panelled parquet in their arenas.

-Actually, the Boston Celtics had their parquet installed in the Boston Arena in 1946, then moved to Boston Garden in 1952 and lasted up to 1999 until the Boston Garden was demolished.
-By the way, Celtics continue to play on a parquet even today.
+The Boston Celtics had their parquet installed in the Boston Arena in 1946, then moved to Boston Garden in 1952 and lasted up to 1999 until the Boston Garden was demolished.
+By the way, the Celtics continue to play on a parquet even today.
 Seriously, though, it doesn’t matter where you want to install a parquet.
 Even in high traffic areas, it will hold well.
-If you can literally play basketball on it, the parquet can endure any abuse, right?
+If you can play basketball on it, the parquet can endure any abuse, right?

 Parquets, especially old ones are something of great worth.
 Reclaimed parquets are incredibly popular right now and for a good reason.
 As the wood ages, it gains more than a character, it gains toughness and resilience.
 Years of contracting and expanding and the higher quality of the base material usually mean that such a parquet will tend to warp a lot less.
 FlooringFirst! understands the value of such floors and can source reclaimed blocks for your museum, gallery or different commercial project.